Campden Wonder

-Campden Wonder is the name given to events surrounding the return of a man thought to have been murdered in the town of Chipping Campden, Gloucestershire, England, in the 17th century.
+The "Campden Wonder" is the name given to events surrounding the return of a man thought to have been murdered in the town of Chipping Campden, Gloucestershire, England, in the 17th century.
 A family servant and the servant's mother and brother were hanged for killing their master, but following the man's return it became clear that no murder had taken place, despite the testimony of one of the accused.

 The story attracted popular attention in England in the years 1660–1662.
-The events were documented in a letter by Sir Thomas Overbury titled "A true and perfect account of the examination, confession, trial, condemnation and execution of Joan Perry, and her two sons, John and Richard Perry, for the supposed murder of Will.
-Harrison" and an accompanying letter by William Harrison detailing his whereabouts in the missing years.
+The events were documented by local gentleman and justice of the peace Sir Thomas Overbury in a pamphlet titled A true and perfect account of the examination, confession, trial, condemnation and execution of Joan Perry, and her two sons, John and Richard Perry, for the supposed murder of Will.
+Harrison and an accompanying letter by William Harrison which had details of his whereabouts during the years that he had gone missing.

 Disappearance

-On 16 August 1660, a 70-year-old man named William Harrison left his home in Chipping Campden, intending to walk two miles to the village of Charingworth.
+On 16 August 1660, in Chipping Campden, at the home of William Harrison, the 70-year-old man stated his intention to walk the two miles to the village of Charingworth, and left.
 When he did not return home at the expected time, his wife sent his manservant John Perry to look for him.
 Neither Harrison nor Perry had returned by the next morning.

-Edward Harrison, William Harrison's son, was then sent out to look for the pair and on his way to Charingworth he met John Perry.
-The servant said that he had not been able to find his master, and he and Edward continued to Ebrington, where they questioned one of the tenants whom Harrison had been going to see.
+William Harrison's son Edward Harrison then set out to look for the pair.
+On his way to Charingworth he met John Perry.
+The servant said that he had not been able to find his master.
+Perry and Edward continued to Ebrington, where they questioned one of the tenants whom Harrison had been going to see.
 The tenant said that Harrison had been there the previous night.
 Edward Harrison and John Perry then went to the village of Paxford, but their search proved fruitless.

 Edward and John then headed back to Chipping Campden.
 During the journey they heard that some items belonging to William Harrison had been discovered on the main road between Chipping Campden and Ebrington.
 These included a hat, a shirt and a neckband.
-Although the hat had been slashed by a sharp implement, and the shirt and the neckband were covered in blood, there was no sign of the body of William Harrison.
+The hat had been slashed by a sharp implement, and the shirt and the neckband were covered in blood; there was no sign of the body of William Harrison.

 Investigation

-Under questioning John Perry said that he knew Harrison had been murdered, but claimed to be innocent of the crime.
-He then said that his mother, Joan, and his brother, Richard, had killed Harrison for his money and hidden the body.
+Under questioning, John Perry said that he knew Harrison had been murdered, but Perry claimed to be innocent of the crime.
+He then said that his mother Joan and his brother Richard had killed Harrison for his money and hidden the body.
 Joan and Richard denied that they had had anything to do with Harrison's disappearance, but John continued to say that they were guilty, claiming they had dumped his body in a millpond.
 The pond was dredged, but no body was found.